deepStorage/AWS-SAA-C03/README.md

 It is to encrypt the **data key** with **a separate key**, called `a wrapping key`, or `key encryption key`.
 The process of encrypting the data key with another key is called `envelope encryption`.

 > [!NOTE]
-> If you want Full course and 1000 Questions - latest Exam papers for AWS Certified Solutions Architect Associate.
-Send me email at deepkumar.nath@gmail.com
+> <red>If you want Full course and 1000 Questions - latest Exam papers for AWS Certified Solutions Architect Associate.
+Send me email at</red> deepkumar.nath@gmail.com